Learn How Police Reports Establish Fault and Affect Compensation For Car Accidents

 How Can A Police Report Sway Your Personal Injury Claim?

-Obviously, the report is a huge advantage if the officer states the other driver caused the accident putting you on the right side of any fault-finding.
+The report is a massive advantage if the officer states the other driver caused the accident putting you on the right side of any fault-finding.

 What If the Police Report Assigns Fault To You?

-If you find yourself in this predicament, your case may not end in your favor, as courts tend to trust the police reflexively.
+For example, you could be 40 percent at fault while the other driver is 60 percent at fault.
+If you find yourself in this predicament, your case may not end in your favor, as courts trust the police reflexively.
+However, hiring an accident attorney experienced in handling these situations can enormously help your case.

 An attorney can ask questions such as: